-The original objectives of the Tumaini Trust have been met.
-The purpose was to provide secondary schooling for my former pupils as the local secondary school had closed.
-Through your generous donations and sponsorships 30 pupils were enabled to study at private boarding schools and a vocational training centre.
+The original objectives of The Tumaini Trust have been met.
+The purpose was to provide secondary schooling for pupils taught by our founder Kath, as the local secondary school had closed.
+Through your generous donations and sponsorships, 30 pupils were enabled to study at private boarding schools and a vocational training centre.
 Some were also assisted through university.
 A local secondary school has now been open for some years and these fees are more affordable.

 So, the Trust has now diversified to help to provide small scale sustainable participatory development schemes in the Kilimanjaro region.
 This area is extremely beautiful and fertile, although there are few jobs.
 Many villagers leave to find work in the cities.
 If more employment is provided locally, villagers have a choice of whether to stay or seek work elsewhere.